PDALlama/PDADevops/README.md

 docker:

-Don't forget to add .env to bot folder after instalation
+Don't forget to add .env to bot folder after instalation!

 Also change RM_HOST, RM_PORT, RM_USER, RM_PASSWORD to your vm_to_monitor values